rajbot/musescore_color_notes_high_contrast/README.md

 This is a version of the MuseScore Color Notes plugin that has been modified for young learners.
+It is intended with a piano that has colored stickers placed on the keys, for small children who have not yet learned to sight read.

 We use higher-contrast colors from the a HSV colormap, which is eaiser for younger children to read.
 Also, instead of using 12 distinct colors,